-John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back the Stars’
+John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back The Stars’

 “It was so special for me to see her in Black Panther because I have seen Letitia from when we both had nothing, had no credibility and wanted our chance.”

 It’s safe to say the Brits have finally gotten their chance.
-Both actors will be returning to their roles in major franchises, Boyega as Finn in Star Wars Episode IX in December and Wright as Princess Shuri in the Black Panther sequel and the Avengers film coming next April.
+Both actors will be returning to their roles in major franchises, Boyega as Finn in Star Wars Episode IX in December and Wright as Princess Shuri in the Black Panther sequel and the fourth Avengers film coming next April.
 Wright has also been linked to a mystery project from Rihanna and Donald Glover, aka Childish Gambino, according to a report from Fader.